-Gina worked as an arts manager in San Francisco, across Asia and in Australia for 15-years before cementing the post as Regional Contributing Editor for Asian Art News and World Sculpture News (Hong Kong) in 2005.
-Deciding to split her career across places, living half of year in Asia for the past decade, she has held the Editorial Desk for Philippines ArtAsiaPacific; has written regularly for the Australian magazines Eyeline, Art Monthly Australia and Australian Art Collector, and has published essays and reviews for countless art magazines internationally.
+During this time she held the post of Regional Contributing Editor for Asian Art News and World Sculpture News (Hong Kong, 2005-2013), was the Editorial Desk for Philippines ArtAsiaPacific; wrote regularly for the Australian magazines Eyeline, Art Monthly Australia and Australian Art Collector, and has published essays and reviews for countless art magazines internationally.

 Her curatorial practice fleshes out those ideas with more tangible links between Australia and Southeast Asia.
 She has curated the museum exhibitions: Beyond Frame Philippine Photomedia (Philippines/Australia 2008-09); retrospective Roberto M.A.
 Robles Salusoy, Ateneo Art Gallery (Manila 2011); Trans/portable for independent venue MO_space (Manila 2012); UnBound, commissioned by Australian Embassy Manila for Yuchengco Museum (2013), and Beyogmos: Mai Nguyen-Long for Wollongong Art Gallery (2014).

-She’s presented guest lectures in the Philippines, Malaysia, Singapore and Australia, and delivered the course for arts professionals Effective Art Writing at the Ateneo de Manila University (2010), and a version for artists at during a residency at Cannonball Miami (2014), where she was a visiting critic / curator, and also the National Art School Sydney (2014), which she will again deliver in 2015.
+She’s presented guest lectures in the Philippines, Malaysia, Singapore and Australia, and delivered the course for arts professionals Effective Art Writing at the Ateneo de Manila University (2010), and a version for artists at during a residency at Cannonball Miami (2014), where she was a visiting critic / curator, and also the National Art School Sydney (2014-2016).